MI-AFP/tutorials/tutorials/05_functions-typeclasses.md

 "klmcbazyx"
 ```

-You can easily change that and if new precedence is lower, than `(++)` will be done first.
+You can easily change that and if the new precedence is lower, than `(++)` will be done first.
 If the precedence is the same, then it is applied in "natural" order (thus, it must have the same associativity, otherwise you get an error).

 ```haskell
 infixl 5 ><